 Pros:

-- Hardware positional clearance – with only a base plate to screw in your CPU mounting holes, you don’t have to dedicate a big area of your case just to keep your CPU cooled.
-Higher-end motherboards, for example, may have beefy VRM heatsinks that can limit the maximum size of your potential air cooler
+- Hardware positional clearance – with only a base plate to screw in your CPU mounting holes, you don’t have to dedicate a big area of your case to keep your CPU cooled.
+Higher-end motherboards, for example, may have beefy VRM heatsinks that can limit the maximum size of your potential air cooler.

-- Potentially less noise – while AIO coolers do typically use static pressure fans, the bigger radiator and liquid cooling system allow for slower fan RPMs, leading to lower noise levels for about the same, or better, rate of temperature control.
+- Potentially less noise – while AIO coolers typically use static pressure fans, the bigger radiator and liquid cooling system allow for slower fan RPMs, leading to lower noise levels for about the same, or better, rate of temperature control.

 Cons:

 - Zero risk of leaks – horror posts online showing leaked AIO coolers destroying their systems are a very, very small minority.
 For the whole generational life of your system (until it becomes effectively obsolete), good AIO coolers can usually last without any hitches.
 That being said… the probability of a cascading failure is never zero.
-As for air coolers, the worst they can do is a broken fan, which would simply throttle the CPU down, or auto-shutdown the system to prevent component damage.
+As for air coolers, the worst they can do is a broken fan, which would simply throttle the CPU down or auto-shutdown the system to prevent component damage.